 Dogs with aggressive tendencies who reside on a rented property raise serious legal concerns for property owners.
 Property owners need to be concerned about landlord dog bite liability.
 Aggressive dogs pose implications for landlord dog bite liability, and this may not be entirely realized by the landlord or his agents.

-Such danger was recently exemplified in a fatal dog attack in California that happened in February, 2017.
-Seventy-six year-old Valentin Herrera was walking his Pomeranian in the late afternoon in the Lincoln Heights area of Los Angeles.
-Two off-leash pit bulls (possibly escapees from a rental property) attacked and killed the Pomeranian.
-During the incident, Herrera was pulled to the ground.
-His head slammed to the ground causing arm injury and serious brain damage.
-Sadly, Herrera died about a month later.
+Such danger was recently exemplified in a fatal dog attack in California that happened in February 2017.
+Seventy-six-year-old Valentin Herrera was walking his Pomeranian in the late afternoon in the Lincoln Heights area of Los Angeles.
+Two off-leash pit bulls escaped from the rental property in which they had been residing.
+The pit bulls attacked and killed attacked and killed the Herrera’s Pomeranian.
+Herrera was pulled to the ground.
+His head slammed into the ground causing arm injury and brain damage.
+Herrera died a month later.

 The pit bulls may not have had aggressive intent towards Herrera.
 It is likely they were only after his Pomeranian.
 Herrera probably was not the target of aggression of these off-leash dogs.
 Nonetheless, Herrera was placed in a dangerous situation.
 It was foreseeable that he would sustain an injury by the actions of the off-leash pit-bulls towards his Pomeranian.
 Hence, legally the landlord could be held liable if he had actual knowledge of the dangerous tendencies of the pit bulls.
 Alternatively, the landlord may have been negligent in the way he maintained his rental property